-This work is the first to evaluate a fully automatic fault detection method using a LSTM network, which learns the relevant features in WWTPs sensor data without manual intervention.
+This work is the first to evaluate a fully automatic fault detection method using a LSTM network, which learns the relevant features in WWTP sensor data without manual intervention.
 More specifically, a stacked LSTM network is used to detect collective faults in wastewater sensor data at runtime.
-While, there have been other work in fault detection methods, such as using Multiparametric Programming (Che et al. 2018), fuzzy neural networks (Honggui et al. 2014), and PCA (Sanchez-Fernández et al., 2015), (Chen et al., 2016), (Carlsson et al. 2016) all these works rely on manual selection of the relevant input features for the corresponding algorithms, typically carried out by the domain expert.
-This contrasts with the proposed method whereby the LSTM network automatically learns relevant features, consequently reducing domain expert's time and providing superior fault performance detection.
-The performance of the proposed approach is evaluated on a real-world WWTP dataset gathered in Valdobbiadene wastewater treatment plant in Northern Italy.
-The dataset contains sensor data spanning a year, where 12 sensors (including chemical and operational sensors) are continuously sampled every minute.
-Analysis of the resulting dataset of over 5.1 million data samples has shown that stacked LSTM network outperforms all other methods in almost every measure, achieving correct identification of faults (recall) of over 92%.
-Identifying faults in a timely manner and with high precision will enable increased efficiency in the management of WWTPs, especially in terms of optimising energy use and increasing treatment effectiveness.
+While there have been other works on fault detection methods, such as using multiparametric programming (Che Mid and Dua 2018), fuzzy neural networks (Honggui et al. 2014), and PCA (Sanchez-Fernández et al. 2015; Chen et al. 2016; Carlsson and Zambrano 2016), they all rely on the manual selection of the relevant input features for the corresponding algorithms, typically carried out by the domain expert.
+This contrasts with the proposed method whereby the LSTM network automatically learns relevant features, consequently reducing domain experts' time and providing superior fault performance detection.
+The performance of the proposed approach has been evaluated on a real-world WWTP dataset gathered in the Valdobbiadene wastewater treatment plant in Northern Italy.
+The dataset contains sensor data spanning a year, where 12 sensors (including chemical and operational sensors) have been continuously sampled every minute.
+Analysis of the resulting dataset of over 5.1 million data samples has shown that a stacked LSTM network outperforms all other methods in almost every measure, achieving a correct identification of faults (recall) of over 92%.
+Identifying faults in a timely manner and with high precision will enable increased efficiency in the management of WWTPs, especially in terms of optimizing energy use and increasing treatment effectiveness.

-The remainder of this paper is organized as follows: the proposed architecture and the LSTM unit are described in following section.
+The remainder of this paper is organized as follows: the proposed architecture and the LSTM unit are described in the following section.
 Next, the experimental results are presented, while the main conclusions are described in the final section.